 Caregivers are the only group of low-waged migrant workers with a Federal pathway to permanent residency after a period of working in Canada.
 However, if they become ill or injured during the qualification period, they can be excluded under the “excessive demand clause”.
 Caregivers won protections against this initially under the Juana Tejada law in 2010, but these were reneged in 2014.
 The “excessive demand” clause also means that caregivers with sick or disabled children or partners cannot become permanent residents.
 The CP also discriminates against caregivers with disabilities by requiring a medical exam before getting permit.

 The Charter guarantees equality before and under the law and the right to the equal protection and equal benefit of the law without discrimination, including on the basis of disability.
 Section 38 (1)(c) specifically violates the Charter.

 The House of Parliament’s Standing Committee on Citizenship recently finished hearings on Medical Inadmissibility (“excessive demand”).

 We demand that the Canadian Government immediately:

 - Remove the “excessive demand” clause Section 38(1)(c) from the Immigration and Refugee Protection Act.

-- Immediately grant permanent residency to everyone who was denied permanent residency on disability grounds in the last 10 years.
+- Immediately grant permanent residency to everyone who was denied permanent residency on disability grounds.